Forsyth County Schools: Technology

 FCS is internationally recognized for being a leader in instructional and operational technology.
 This includes 1:1 computing ratios and internal broadcasting systems in all schools, as well as each classroom being equipped with permanent interactive boards.
 All full-time teachers are provided notebook computers, email, and websites/social media tools.
-Parents are provided with online communication tools to monitor students' assignments and grades 24 hours a day.
+Parents are provided with online communication tools so that they may monitor students' assignments and grades 24 hours a day.
 The district was among the first in the nation to utilize BYOT (Bring Your Own Technology), which allows students to bring their own technology to use in the classroom.
-All students and teachers use the online learning management system itslearning.
+All students and teachers use the online learning management system Canvas, an Instructure product.

 Administration

-Board of Education
+Board of education

-The Board of Education is the governing body of the school system.
-Members are elected by the public to represent one of five districts to which they will serve staggered four-year terms.
+The board of education is the governing body of the school system.
+Members are elected by the public to represent one of five districts to which they serve staggered four-year terms.